-Years 7 - 10 \$90 Years 11 and 12 \$100
+Years 7 - 10 - \$90

+Years 11 and 12 - \$100

+acherol acherol for holmo provide funde for roo

 The general school fee helps provide funds for resources such as paper for photocopying, whole school mailings and the purchase and maintenance of school equipment, including sport equipment and material needs for Performing Arts.
 This fee also helps to offset costs associated with improving the school environment.